OWASP/www-project-developer-guide/index.md

 and then there were various [releases][versions] up to version 2.0 in 2005.

 After much effort throughout 2023 and early 2024 the Developer Guide has been updated for the modern security landscape.
-The intended audience of the Developer Guide is on application developers (web, desktop, mobile, and cloud) and API developers, and has been written using contributions from the wider security community.
+The intended audience of the Developer Guide is application developers (web, desktop, mobile, and cloud) and API developers, and has been written using contributions from the wider application security community.

 The [draft version](draft) is a work in progress and is subject to large scale and frequent changes.
 Periodically the draft version is tagged and the contents promoted to the [release area](release) of the Developer Guide.